Mahich123/Shift/README.md

 git clone https://github.com/sijey-praveen/Shift.git
 ```

-- Make sure you have installed the [Golang](https://go.dev/) before run this build command.
+- Make sure you have installed the [Golang](https://go.dev/).
+Run the following command to build it
 ```
 go build Shift/main.go
 ```